wing5wong/artisan-whs-static/source/_announcements/2021-02-02_year-9-parents-information-evening.md

 * Hand sanitiser is available in every single classroom and common area in the school.
 * Relevant instructional signage is put up in public places throughout the school.
 * House Assemblies will be cancelled for at least all of this week.
-* The Year 9 Parents' Information Evening on Wednesday, 17 February has been postponed to 6.30 pm, Wednesday, 2 March.
+* The Year 9 Parents' Information Evening on Wednesday, 17 February has been postponed to **6.30 pm, Tuesday, 2 March**.
 * Inter-regional Professional Learning Development and class trips have been postponed until at least Thursday, 18 February.

 I greatly appreciate your support and will continue to keep you informed as quickly as possible regarding any significant developments.
 I attach for your information Important Term 1 dates.

 Kia kaha koutou

-Martin McAllen\
+*Martin McAllen*
 Principal

 [IMPORTANT TERM 1 DATES](https://res.cloudinary.com/whanganuihigh/image/upload/v1613428147/newsletters/Special_Newsletter_-_February_2021.pdf)